grantiverson/portfolio/work/arcade-game/README.md

 ## How to play

 Use the direction keys on your keyboard to move your character up, down, left, or right.
-Make it to the water without getting hit by the ladybugs and you win!
+Make it to the water without getting hit by the ladybugs and you get a point!
+See how many points you can get before you lose all three of your lives!

 ## Getting started